w3c/wai-website/pages/about/groups/ariawg.md

 ## Contact the chairs

-If you have a question for the group’s chairs or the W3C staff contact, email [group-aria-chairs@w3.org](mailto:group-aria-chairs@w3.org).
+If you have a question for the ARIA Working Group’s chairs or the W3C staff contact, email [group-aria-chairs@w3.org](mailto:group-aria-chairs@w3.org).
 (Taking a guess as I can't find the group email address, is this correct?)